ServiceComposer/ServiceComposer.AspNetCore/docs/custom-json-response-serialization-settings.md

 _Available starting with v1.8.0_

-By default each response is serialized using [Json.Net](https://www.newtonsoft.com/json/help/html/Introduction.htm) and serialization settings (`JsonSerializerSettings`) are determined by the [requested response casing](response-serialization-casing.source.md).
+By default, each response is serialized using [Json.Net](https://www.newtonsoft.com/json/help/html/Introduction.htm) and serialization settings (`JsonSerializerSettings`) are determined by the [requested response casing](response-serialization-casing.source.md).
 If the requested casing is camel casing, the default, the folowing serialization settings are applied to the response:

 <!-- snippet: camel-serialization-settings -->
 <a id='snippet-camel-serialization-settings'></a>